mustafagonen/butceleAI/README.md

 ---

-## 🙏 Teşekkürler
+## 🙏 Acknowledgments

-- [Next.js](https://nextjs.org/) ekibine harika framework için
+- [Next.js](https://nextjs.org/) team for the amazing framework
-- [Firebase](https://firebase.google.com/) ekibine backend altyapısı için
+- [Firebase](https://firebase.google.com/) team for the backend infrastructure
-- [Tailwind CSS](https://tailwindcss.com/) ekibine muhteşem CSS framework'ü için
+- [Tailwind CSS](https://tailwindcss.com/) team for the awesome CSS framework
-- Tüm açık kaynak katkıda bulunanlara
+- All open source contributors

 ---

 <div align="center">

-**⭐ Projeyi beğendiyseniz yıldız vermeyi unutmayın! ⭐**
+**⭐ Don't forget to star the project if you like it! ⭐**

 Made with ❤️ in Turkey